tbensky/celnav/README.md

 1. Download celnav.html and the images folder.

-2. Wherever you place celnav.html, maintain the structure, that 'images' is a folder off of the location where you put celnav.html.
+2. Wherever you place celnav.html, maintain the structure, in that the 'images' folder is directly branched off of the location where you put celnav.html.

 3. Load celnav.html into a text editor.
 Put your Google Maps API key into line 5 (the